KMXEUN004/UCTSHARCBuoy_SDS_SystemDesign/README.md

 ### This GitHub respiratory contains the overall demo code design developed throughout the "UCT SHARC Buoy: Snow Depth Sensor (SDS) System Design" project.
 The code can be found under the folder "Final_SnowDepthSensor", named "Final_SnowDepthSensor.ino".
 #
 * All code design was done using Arduino IDE.
-* Before uploading this code onto an Arduino microcontroller (Arduino Pro Mini 3.3 V as per designed), the overall circuit needs to be built accordning to section 6.1.2.
+* Before uploading this code onto an Arduino microcontroller (Arduino Pro Mini 3.3 V as per designed), the overall circuit needs to be built according to section 6.1.2.
 * The overall flow diagram of this code design can be found in section 6.2.1.
 #
 <br />